Black Friday deals 2018: Pixel 3 for $600, Pixel 3 XL for $700

 Pixel 3 or 3 XL: Save $200 at Best BuySarah Tew/CNET

-You'll buy the phone full price, but pick up a $200 gift card when you activate the phone with Verizon.
-Limit two per guest.
-Sale dates Nov.
-23 through 25.
+You'll buy the phone full-price, but pick up a $200 gift card when you activate the phone with Verizon.
+It's limited to two per customer.
+Sale is from Nov.
+23 through Nov.
+25.

 CNET's Holiday Gift Guide: The place to find the best tech gifts for 2018.